-We are now previewing an AI-based Student support spotlight card designed to help educators differentiate attention to support students before they fall behind.
+AI-based Student support spotlight cards are designed to help educators differentiate attention to support students before they fall behind.
 This card uses a machine learning to monitor the digital engagement patterns of the classroom as well as each individual student and notify educators when students show early signs of disengagement.
 The spotlight card provides a list of students who may need educator support in the following week, along with the specific talking points based on the students change in activity.
 Predictions are purely formative and rely only on digital engagement signals available in Education Insights, no additional data is collected.

 How should educators use the spotlight card?

 As the educator, you know and understand your students best.
 This spotlight is designed to shine a light on student learning and engagement to aid educators in differentiating support to empower their students equitably.

 This tool is meant to be used in combination with personal relationships and understanding of the student’s abilities and circumstance.
 Spotlights do not evaluate students, but rather provide opportunities for educators to build upon their existing relationships and differentiate support.

 Important: Some students who need support may be demonstrating their need with consistent inactivity.
 Students who are consistently inactive will not be highlighted in the student support card, as they have not provided activity data to interpret.
 Please pay close attention to the Activity spotlight card to identify students who are inactive, as that is another indicator that students need support.